-Warmly infused with North African spices – ras el hanout, this Vegan Spaghetti Squash Casserole with crispy tempeh can be served as a side dish or lower carb alternative to pasta or rice.
+Warmly infused with North African spices – ras el hanout, this Vegan Spaghetti Squash Casserole with crispy tempeh can be served as a side dish or high protein low carb alternative to pasta or rice.
 A delicious and easy to make vegan casserole that’s also gluten-free.

 I realise that I don’t have that many vegan casserole recipes on the blog.
 I do have a few pasta bakes and gratin dishes but not really skillet casserole dishes that can go from the stovetop into the oven.